The History of Great Falls College

 1997

 • The planning for the upcoming renovation project was a campus-wide effort.
-The completion of the project is slated for August 1999.
+The completion of the project was slated for August 1999.

 • 1,465 people were served through customized training opportunities in 1997.
 571 students attended computer seminars.